 For face-to-face conversations you could fire up Google Hangouts with your Google Apps suite, OR you could use Sqwiggle to literally get a webcam snapshot of who’s at their keyboard at anytime.
 The free version of Sqwiggle allows 1on1 chats, and for $9 per user per month up to ten team members can teleconference at once.

 Evernote is a terrific hub for teams to collaborate and launch products with shared “notebooks.”
 There’s a free “basic” service and a business-class version for $10 per user per month.
-I personally use Evernote for just about everything.
-To Do lists, recipes, locations of where I buried the…
+When considering to use this tool to boos your business productivity you can check with the business and legal expert, Bob Bratt, to evaluate how effective it can be.

 For keeping everyone on the same page — and up to date on what everyone on the team has accomplished each day, try “IDoneThis.com” This web service will email a reminder to every team member to reply with what they did that day and the next day will send out a digest of completed tasks.
 “IDoneThis” offers a free 30 day trial —after that it costs $5 per team member per month.